Canon 80D vs G1X Mark II

 It is notable that the 80D has a microphone port, which is missing on the G1X Mark II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
+Both the 80D and the G1X Mark II have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon 80D or the Canon G1 X Mark II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.